A Simple Skin-Care Routine for Dry Skin Types

-Dry skin types can afford using a rich moisturizer morning and evening, especially during the winter, to keep additional dryness at bay.
-To lock in hydration, Dr. Zeichner recommends moisturizing within five minutes of washing your face or taking a shower while your skin is still slightly damp.
+Dry skin types can afford to use a rich moisturizer every day, especially during the winter, to keep additional dryness at bay.
+We recommend trying the CeraVe Healing Ointment, which is a rich balm that provides extra hydration and replenishes the skin’s barrier while helping to temporarily protect and relieve chafed, chapped or cracked skin.
+To lock in hydration, Dr. Zeichner recommends moisturizing within five minutes of washing your face or taking a shower, while your skin is still slightly damp.

 All skin types should use broad-spectrum SPF 15 or higher day in and day out, and dry skin types are no exception.
 The one thing dry skin types should keep in mind, however, is the type of sunscreen being used.
 Avoid formulas that promise a matte finish.
-If you plan on wearing makeup, comb through this list of sunscreens that’ll wear comfortably underneath your foundation.
+The SkinCeuticals Ultimate UV Defense SPF 30 is a great option for its moisturizing and nourishing formula.

-Since the evening hours are so crucial for skin regeneration and repair, it’s wise to prep your skin before hitting the hay.
-That includes targeting any key skin concerns prior to shut-eye.
+Because the evening hours are so crucial for skin regeneration and repair, it’s wise to prep your skin before hitting the hay.
+That includes targeting any key skin concerns prior to your beauty sleep.
 For instance, if signs of aging are an issue we recommend applying products formulated to help reduce the appearance of wrinkles and fine lines, such as retinol.
-Research suggests retinol can help reduce signs of skin aging, in addition to improving an uneven skin tone, and smoothing and refining the skin’s appearance.
-Take a peek at some of our top picks for retinol moisturizers, here.
+Research suggests retinol can help reduce signs of skin aging, in addition to improving an uneven skin tone and smoothing and refining the skin’s appearance.
+If you need a recommendation, try the La Roche-Posay Redermic R Retinol Cream.